Within Close Range: Florida Days – the teen years

 lulls me into a deep and scented slumber.

-until the morn.
+until the morning,

-When I linger on the lumpy mattress
+when I linger on the lumpy mattress

 and listen to the apartment people